hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **OVERVIEW**

 The project is located on a 42 acre parcel of land.
 Much of the property will be at-risk of fire, erosion, and habitat loss if the climate continues to warm over the next few decades.
-Agroforestry practices should mitigate that risk, however, there is still a great deal of technology development that is required before such systems will be practical enough to scale in a meaningful way.
+Agroforestry practices should be able to mitigate that risk, however, there is still a great deal of technology development that will be required before such systems are practical enough to scale in a meaningful way.

-In our case, the land will be treated in three different ways.
+In our case, the land will be treated in two ways.

-1) Most of the land will continued to be farmed through conventional agribusess and most of the forested area (a former clear-cut) will be left as-is, apart from thinning where needed for tree health.
-This simply continues the generally accepted practices of today without change.
+1) Most of the land will continued to be farmed through conventional agribusess and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of wood.
+This continues the generally accepted practices of today without change.

 2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry.

-Assuming successful technology development, the manufacturing of components for such agroforestry systems is a possibility.
+Assuming the agroforestry venture is successful, the manufacture of components for such agroforestry systems is a possibility.

 **PROJECT MILESTONES**

 ***Past***

-2010: Developed the concept for a carbon-negative agroforesty home.
+2010: Developed the concept for a carbon-negative agroforesty.

 2013: Purchased farmland.

 2016: Made early investments in technologies that would be needed in a climate changing world.
-In particular, water technologies and technologies that automate project work in equipment manufacturing co-ops and housing developments.
+In particular, water technologies and technologies that automate project work in equipment manufacturing and buildings.

 2019: Initial design of the carbon-negative co-generation system.